MichaelWeed/popcap-patches/popcap-games/bejeweled-3/README.txt

 compat.cfg:
 It appears as if for me the compat.cfg file is not required for High and Ultra resolution support.
 This might also be the case for you.
 If it is not, or if you want to make sure everything's going to work right from the start you can replace the original with this.

-If you experience any other error than the ones patched above leave a comment on the video and I will try to investigate it when I have the time.